 Adding to our list another victory; Football or baseball, the games in which we star, They're the sports which made old VP famous.
-Hold'em just hold'em, you know the Corps' behind you Watching every movement that you make.
-Winning games was nothing for our teams before you - Keep the "rep" for VP's sake.
+Hold'em just hold'em, you know the Corps' behind you you - Keep the "rep" for VP's sake.